-M.A.A Landscape Architect, Genova University (2013).
+M.S.c Landscape Architect, Genova University (2013).
 Consultant, Landscape Architecture studios in Italy.
 Created an organization based on redevelopment of abandoned landscape and environmental education (META).
-Intern, Jac Studios (2015).
-Consultant, CITITEK (2015-present).
-Works in an urban design studio specializing in collecting and analyzing data about human scale in urban spaces, recent projects with Norwegian municipalities.
+Intern at Jac Studios, consultant at the urban design firm CITITEK.
+Now she is co-founder of COurban design collective.
+With an interest in co-creation, data collection and data analysis Michela is committed to applying human scale approaches to the physical design of urban spaces.
 With DIS since 2016.

 Architect and Industrial Designer (Royal Academy of Fine Arts, Copenhagen, 1987). +20 years of experience in design management, innovation, communication and leadership.
 Design manager and project manager in DSB - Danish State Railways, 1998-1999, Head of Design Vision Lab in DSB, Director of Design in DSB, Founding Partner in FUHR, 2011.
 With DIS since 2013.

 M.Sc.
 Economics (University of Copenhagen), MBA (Melbourne Business School).
-Ph.D. fellow at Copenhagen Business School (CBS) in the field of control, growth, and creativity.
+Ph.D. from Copenhagen Business School (CBS) in the field of control, growth, and creativity.
+Assistant Professor at the Copenhagen Business School.
+Lecturer at University of Copenhagen.
 Previous employment: A.P.
-Moller - Maersk (controller / manager), Entrepreneur, ReD Associates (Consultant / Finance Manager), Lecturer at University of Copenhagen and Copenhagen Business School.
+Moller - Maersk (controller / manager), Entrepreneur, ReD Associates (Consultant / Finance Manager).
 With DIS since 2013.

 Ph.D.
 (Film and Media Studies, University of Copenhagen, 2009).
 Cand.mag.
 (Scandinavian Studies, Film and Media Theory, University of Copenhagen, 1997).
 Lecturer in Media History and Non-fiction Theory at the University of Copenhagen.
 With DIS since 2008.

-Master (International Business, Aarhus University, 2006), credits from Vienna University of Economics and University of California, Los Angeles.
+M.a.
+(International Business, Aarhus University, 2006), credits from Vienna University of Economics and University of California, Los Angeles.
 Danish born globalist, who has studied, lived and worked abroad for more than 7 years.
-Previous: Senior Export Advisor to the Danish Ministry of Foreign Affairs and Customer Service Executive at British Airways covering the entire European market.
-Co-founder of the Youth Goodwilll Ambassador Corps.
-Currently Head of Department, Talent Attraction at Copenhagen Capacity.
+Previous: Senior Export Advisor to the Danish Ministry of Foreign Affairs, Teamleader and Head of Innovation & Business Development at Copenhagen Capacity, Managing Director Creamfinance Denmark.
+Currently: Senior Strategic Advisor at Stockholm based start-up Future Place Leadership.
 With DIS since Fall 2014.

-Cand.mag.
+.
 (History of Literature, Modern Culture and Philosophy, University of Aarhus, 2003).
-Former editor of Lettre Internationale.
+Former editor of Lettre .
 With DIS since 2013.

 Ph.D.
 (Sociology of Religion, University of Copenhagen, 1998).
 Mag.art.
 (Sociology of Religion, University of Copenhagen, 1984).
 Associate Professor and Director of Studies, Department of History of Religion, University of Copenhagen.
 With DIS 1990-1997 and since 2000.